 Since 2006, UNFPA Georgia Country Office has been supporting provision of basic reproductive health and family planning services in the occupied territories of Abkhazia and since 2012 - provision of the cervical cancer screening services that would otherwise remain uncovered for the local conflict-affected population neither by local healthcare system, nor by international aid.
 Specifically:

 Free-of-charge cervical cancer screening services provided to the 25-60 age women at the Reproductive Health Centre in Sukhumi and 10 affiliated facilities Abkhazia-wide.
-Screening services management follows the practice and experience of the similar programme in other parts of Georgia.
+Screening services management follows the practice and experience of the similar program in other parts of Georgia.
 The reference check and quality assurance of cytology diagnostics and morphology of samples is conducted in Tbilisi.

 Capacity development training of local RH/FP service providers delivered by International Russian-language speaking experts/trainers; over 60 reproductive healthspecialist and nurses and over 100 PHC doctors have been trained on in modern methods of family planning and other reproductive health issues.